dlt-hub/dlt/docs/website/docs/general-usage/pipeline.md

 ## Refresh pipeline data and state

-You can use the `refresh` argument of `dlt.pipeline` to fully or partially reset the destination dataset and pipeline state when running the pipeline.
-This is useful if you need to reload all data from the beginning or remove/re-create tables in the destination.

-This involves dropping or wiping data from tables and fully or partially wiping the pipeline state.
+You can reset parts or all of your sources by using the `refresh` argument to `dlt.pipeline` or the pipeline's `run` or `extract` method.
+That means when you run the pipeline the sources/resources being processed will have their state reset and their tables either dropped or truncated depending on which refresh mode is used.

-There are three possible refresh modes that can be used.
-The `refresh` argument should have one of these string values:
+The `refresh` argument should have one of the following string values to decide the refresh mode:

-* `drop_dataset`
+* `drop_sources`
+  All sources being processed in `pipeline.run` or `pipeline.extract` are refreshed.
-  All tables listed in the pipeline's schema will be dropped and all source state is wiped.
+  That means all tables listed in their schemas are dropped and state belonging to those sources and all their resources is completely wiped.
   The tables are deleted both from pipeline's schema and from the destination database.

-  In practice this is like running the pipeline again for the first time.
+  If you only have one source or run with all your sources together, then this is practically like running the pipeline again for the first time

+  :::caution
+  This erases schema history for the selected sources and only the latest version is stored

-* `drop_tables`
+* `drop_resources`
-  Only tables belonging to the resources selected for the current run are dropped.
-State belonging to those resources is deleted as well.
+  Limits the refresh to the resources being processed in `pipeline.run` or `pipeline.extract` (.e.g by using `source.with_resources(...)`).
+  Tables belonging to those resources are dropped and their resource state is wiped (that includes incremental state).
   The tables are deleted both from pipeline's schema and from the destination database.

-  This is useful when you want to reload only a subset of the data or re-create particular tables.
+  Source level state keys are not deleted in this mode (i.e. `dlt.state()[<'my_key>'] = '<my_value>'`)

+  :::caution
+  This erases schema history for all affected schemas and only the latest schema version is stored

 * `drop_data`
-  Same as `drop_tables` but instead of dropping tables the data is deleted from them (i.e. by `TRUNCATE <table_name>` in sql destinations).
-Resource state for corresponding resources is also wiped.
+  Same as `drop_resources` but instead of dropping tables from schema only the data is deleted from them (i.e. by `TRUNCATE <table_name>` in sql destinations).
+Resource state for selected resources is also wiped.
   The schema remains unmodified in this case.

 ## Display the loading progress